ImanovFuad/Python/Object-model.md

 ### The weatherutils module
 This utility module provides functions for searching and filtering collections of _Weather_ objects.

+# Caches
+Collection of caches

+### The NullCache class

+This is a null-object that does nothing and is used by default as the PyOWM library caching mechanism

+### The LRUCache class

+This is a Least-Recently Used simple cache with configurable size and elements expiration time.

 # Commons
 A few common classes are provided to be used by all codes supporting different OWM web API versions.

 ### The OWMHTTPClient class

 This class is used to issue HTTP requests to the OWM web API endpoints.

+### The FrontLinkedList class

+This class realizes a linked list that performs insertions only at the front of the list (time: O(1)) and deletions at any of its places (time: O(n))

 # Utilities